Duke-W91/Caco2_prediction/dmpnn/README.md

 **Tutorial:** These [slides](https://docs.google.com/presentation/d/14pbd9LTXzfPSJHyXYkfLxnK8Q80LhVnjImg8a3WqCRM/edit?usp=sharing) provide a Chemprop tutorial and highlight recent additions as of April 28th, 2020.

-## COVID-19 Update

-Please see [aicures.mit.edu](https://aicures.mit.edu) and the associated [data GitHub repo](https://github.com/yangkevin2/coronavirus_data) for information about our recent efforts to use Chemprop to identify drug candidates for treating COVID-19.

 ## Table of Contents

 - [Requirements](#requirements)